Seola (singer): 2018–present: WJMK, The Black and solo debut

 On May 2, 2018, Starship Entertainment and Fantagio collaborated to form a special four-member unit named WJMK, consisting of members of their respective girl groups WJSN and Weki Meki.
 The group is composed of four members: Yoojung, Doyeon, Seola, and Luda.
 On June 1, 2018, they released the single "Strong" along with a music video.

 On June 14, 2018, Seola released "Love Virus" for the soundtrack of What's Wrong with Secretary Kim alongside labelmate Kihyun.
 In June 2019, Seola starred in Naver TV's web drama In-Out Sider as Jung So-min, an icon of students' first love, who has everything from appearance, personality, and studies to missing.
 In August 2020, Seola starred in the Netflix original series Goedam.
 In April 2021, WJSN's second sub-unit named The Black was formed with Seola and fellow members Exy, Bona, and Eunseo.
 In June 2021, Seola was cast as the female lead in web drama Love in Black Hole as the character Eunha, who finds a white hole in her room and searches for traces of the person she likes.
 In January 2022, Seola released "100 percent" for the soundtrack of Best Mistake 3 with groupmate Yeonjung.
 In April 2023, Seola was selected as a DJ on KBS Radio's Station Z.

 On January 23, 2024, Seola made her solo debut with the single album Inside Out.
+In September 2026, Seola parted ways with Starship Entertainment following the expiration of her exclusive contract.